North Carolina Online Poker

 • Surge Poker (a “fast-fold” game exclusive to online poker)

-Besides the regular ring games, Global Poker also offers a large selection of daily and weekly tournaments such as the Daily Hundo and the Sunday Scrimmage.
-The site hosts frequent tournament series, as well.
-This includes regular series like the Eagle Cup and Grizzly Games as well as seasonal series like the Spring Carnival and Summer Ring Dash.
+Besides the regular ring games, Global Poker also offers a large selection of daily and weekly tournaments, such as the Daily Hundo and the Sunday Scrimmage.
+The site also hosts frequent tournament series.
+These include regular series like the Eagle Cup and Grizzly Games as well as seasonal series like the Spring Carnival and Summer Ring Dash.

 Thanks to the large player pool, tournaments on Global Poker can often get quite big with significant prize pools.